cvanstey/WCAG_GovTech/README.md

 same place regardless of which directory a script is launched from.

-[Your contact info / LinkedIn — add here]
+[Your contact info / LinkedIn — (https://www.linkedin.com/in/cvanstey/)]